 Cut out the wings from extra cardboard following the template.
-Cut strips of scrap cardboard the length of the wing by 5 inches wide and notch it to curve around the wing shape.
-Fold these strips around the edge of the wing and tape in place.
+Cut strips of scrap cardboard the length of the wing and about 5 inches wide and notch them to curve around the wing shape.
+Fold these strips around the edge of the wing and tape them in place.
 Decorate with colored tape before installation.

 Install the Wings